rtwnt/reusingthewheel/content/posts/the-first-working-version-of-yule.md

 projects:
   - Yule
 tags:
-  - java
+  - Java
-  - maven
+  - Maven
-  - spring
+  - Spring

 ---
 I recently made some progress on Yule &#8211; my Spring Boot-based blog engine project &#8211; and now I have its first working version.
 The current features, installation, configuration and how to run the engine are all described in the README file in [the repository of the project][1], so I won&#8217;t be covering them here.